algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 **Cons**

-- If we need to extend the functionalities beyond the support of Tauri's JavaScript API, we will need to write the code in Rust.
+- If we need to extend the functionalities beyond the support of Tauri's JavaScript API, we will need to write the code in Rust, which would be a new language in the AlgoKit ecosystem and a less common skill in market.
 - Arm based Linux runner is required to build binaries for Arm Linux.
 Currently, GitHub doesn't support Arm based runner yet, but will be [soon](https://github.blog/changelog/2023-10-30-accelerate-your-ci-cd-with-arm-based-hosted-runners-in-github-actions/) in the future.
 - At the point of writing, building with `snap` (for Linux) isn't officially supported by Tauri.
 There is a open [PR](https://github.com/tauri-apps/tauri/pull/6532).
 - Tauri relies on [Webview](https://tauri.app/v1/references/webview-versions/) which are not the same across platforms.
 It introduce a risk that we will need to make CSS works across different Webview versions.